 Gustav Klimt was an Austrian symbolist painter and one of the most prominent members of the Vienna Secession movement.
-His primary subject was the female body, and his works are marked by a frank eroticism.
+His primary subject was the female body, and his works are marked by frank eroticism.
 In addition to his figurative works, which include allegories and portraits, he painted landscapes.
 [Wikipedia]

 In this post, I have compiled the main locations of his paintings plus some tours available in Vienna.

 It is easier to group the paintings by museum/gallery.
-Most of his works are in Vienna, being The Belvedere Palace the place that exhibits the most, including the world famous The Kiss.
+Most of his works are in Vienna, being The Belvedere Palace the place that exhibits the most, including the world-famous The Kiss.

 Belvedere Palace (Vienna)

-The Belvedere palaces were the summer residence of Prince Eugene of Savoy (Archduchy of Austria), and today houses the greatest collection of Austrian art dating from the Middle Ages to the present day, complemented by the works of international artists.
+The Belvedere palaces were the summer residence of Prince Eugene of Savoy (Archduchy of Austria), and today house the greatest collection of Austrian art dating from the Middle Ages to the present day, complemented by the works of international artists.

 This includes the world’s largest collection of Gustav Klimt’s paintings, which lies at the Upper Belvedere, and contains The Kiss (1908/09) and Judith (1901).
-It contains 24 works ranging from his portraits to his landscapes and golden phase, and also his sketchbooks.
+It comprises 24 works ranging from his portraits to his landscapes and golden phase, and also his sketchbooks.

 Some important works located in Belvedere are: